AAMartine/ListIt/README.md

 This project is a web app to help you group in a list the places you visited when you are looking for a new home, an apartment or a venue for your events.
-It is developed using HTML, CSS3, AngularJs, Javascript in front-end and Firebase in the back-end.
+It is developed using HTML, CSS3, AngularJs, Javascript and AngularFire to connect to a Firebase Real Time Database in the back-end.

 ## Getting Started